-This is a sponsored half on behalf o Zipzicle popsicles.
+This is a sponsored titled “Healing Honey Lemon Vanilla Popsicles” was made on the behalf o Zipzicle popsicles.
 I reached out to them because I love their product.
 All opinions and the recipe is my own.

 Ingredients Needed to Make Healing Honey Lemon Vanilla Popsicles (makes 11)